Kmiecis/Unity-Package-MaterialInstancer/README.md

 ## Description

-A package allowing easy Material runtime instancing and property alteration through both Inspector and via code.
+A package allowing easy Material runtime instancing and property alteration through both Inspector and code.
 Furthermore it eases Material instance lifetime control and prevents changes to leak into source Material.

 ## Installation